 What is God dealing with you to remove from your life?
 What could be just under it that He wants to help you heal?
 Because even if hiding might seem easier for the moment, whatever it costs and however long it takes to fix it, it will be worth it in the end.
 God never takes anything away without replacing it with something so much better.
 We just have to trust Him to do it.

 Enjoy object lessons?
 Check out It’s Not the Machine that Makes Us Clean, an analogy involving the dishwasher.
 Or, try All About That Butterfly Life, a lesson about regret.
-Please sign up to receive my blog in your email in-box. at the upper right of your screen (or at the bottom on a phone).
+Please sign up to receive my blog in your email inbox. at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my churchhave a playlist of hymns.
+I also have a playlist of hymns from my church.